grace-mao23/P04_Mykolyangelo/INSTRUCTION.md

 ## 4. Set Flask app location

 Linux and Macs

 ```bash
 export FLASK_APP=app
 ```

 Windows

 ```bash
 set FLASK_APP=app
 ```

-## 5. Migrate CSV to a SQLite database
+## 5. Migrate CSV to a SQLite database (Note that this may take a while)

 ```bash
 flask init-db {Replace with the name of the CSV file}